kununu/data-fixtures/docs/FixtureTypes/doctrine-dbal-connection-fixtures.md

 ### 5. Purge mode

 The Purger allows you to change the *Sql* statement used to purge the tables.
-By default the Purger will run a *DELETE* statement to purge the tables but you can change it to use a *TRUNCATE* statement instead.
+By default, the Purger will run a *DELETE* statement to purge the tables but you can change it to use a *TRUNCATE* statement instead.

 ```php
 ...